EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/det_hydropower/description.md

 The PQ-points are provided as input through the `pq_curve` field of the  [`HydroGenerator`](@ref) and [`HydroPump`](@ref) nodes.

 !!! note "Relative `PqPoints`"
      The  [`PqPoints`](@ref) are relative to the installed capacity.
-This approach makes if possible to freely chose the capacity of the node (provided in the field `cap::TimeProfile`) to refer to the electricity resource (power capacity) or the water resource (discharge/pump capacity) of the node, depending on the input used when setting up det hydropower system.
+     This approach makes if possible to freely chose the capacity of the node to refer to the electricity resource (power capacity) or the water resource (discharge/pump capacity) of the node, depending on the input used when setting up det hydropower system.

 !!! note "Energy equivalent"
     Alternatively, a single value representing the energy equivalent can be provided as input in the field `pq_curve`.
-    By the use of a constuctor, a [`PqPoints`](@ref) struct consisting of a minimum and maximum point is then created based on the energy equvalent.
+    By the use of a constuctor, a [`PqPoints`](@ref) composite type consisting of a minimum and maximum point is then created based on the energy equvalent.
-    If a single energy equivalent is given as input, the installed capacity (provided in the field `cap::TimeProfile`) must refer to the power capacity of the [`HydroGenerator`](@ref) or [`HydroPump`](@ref) nodes.
+    If a single energy equivalent is given as input, the installed capacity must refer to the power capacity of the [`HydroGenerator`](@ref) or [`HydroPump`](@ref) nodes.

 ## [Additional constraints](@id nodes-det_hydro_power-phil-con)